An Overview of Influencer Types and Their Benefits

 Mid-tier Influencers

 Some mid-tier influencers may have begun as nano-influencers and gradually grew their followers to 50,000-500,000.
-They already have a large experience in content creation and in brand collaboration as well, thus they’re pricier.
-Their content is professional, yet authentic enough to engage people.
-Their connection with their audience is less personal, but they have a much larger reach and produce 0.91% ER on Instagram and 10.9% on TikTok.
+They already have a lot of experience in content creation and in brand collaboration as well, thus they’re pricier.
+Their influencer content is professional, yet authentic enough to engage people.
+A mid-tier influencer's connection with their audience is less personal, but they have a much larger reach and produce 0.91% ER on Instagram and 10.9% on TikTok.

 Macro-influencers